fastcode3d/JustinYuu.github.io/_posts/2018-04-15-Programming Assignment of Discrete Mathematics Chapter 3.md

 ### Introspection

 Literally, this algorithm is relatively easy,thus there is few improving method.
-The only improvement I could find is to improve function isTransitive(),we could use *plus* operation instead of *multiply* method , which has lower time complexity.
+The only improvement I could find is to improve function isTransitive(),we could use *plus* operation instead of *multiply* operation , which has lower time complexity.

 ---
 If you find any fault in this blog , any method connecting with me is available and welcomed.